 Strategy-wise, you also need to factor in all the athletic abilities someone possesses.
 This is especially true and important for competitors.
 Factoring in that someone is stronger, a lot more flexible, or faster than you will help you anticipate these qualities rather than being surprised by them.

 Rolling in BJJ doesn’t just have to be bout chaotic wars.
-It can be a very valuable learning tool, one that will teach you think you can’t figure out when you’re only practicing techniques.
+It can be a very valuable learning tool, one that will teach you to think you can’t figure out when you’re only practicing techniques.
 To achieve that, though you have to categorize sparring in BJJ and figure out a sequence that will help you learn something in a way that is quicker than trying to simply apply it to anyone when going all out.